benkuper/Chataigne/README.md

   - Launch the Projucer and open Chataigne.jucer
   - Save the jucer
   - Open the solution for you platform in the Builds folder
-  - Build the solution from your IDE or make in linux
+  - Build the solution from your IDE and compile it or make in linux
   - Check the dependency section below if you have dependency problems when running Chataigne
   - Enjoy !